Indian Veggie Samosa Recipe

 Prepare the Samosa Filling

 - In a large saucepan, heat oil or ghee over medium heat.
-Add in the chopped onion, ginger, salt, and pepper.
+Add in the chopped onion, ginger, garlic, salt, and pepper.
 Saute until onions are soft and ginger is fragrant.

 - Add in the potatoes, carrots, and green peas.
 Cook until the vegetables are soft.
 Then add lemon juice and all the remaining spices, including more salt and pepper if needed.